sumerc/sumerc.github.io/content/posts/making-python-fitter-and-faster.md

 ---
 title: "In the Making of Python Fitter and Faster"
-description: "The how and why of Python's recent performance improvements work"
+description: "How Python's recent performance improvements work under the hood"
 date: 2024-10-04T18:49:37+03:00
 draft: false
 toc: